OH1KK/KiwiSDR-antenna-switch-extension/README.md

 This is antenna switch extension to KiwiSDR software defined radio.

 This extensions controls LZ2RR's MS-S7 antenna switch using MS-S7-WEB remote control unit.
-MS-S7 antenna switch has seven antenna connectors so you can select wetween several different listening antennas.
+MS-S7 antenna switch has seven antenna connectors so you can select between several different listening antennas.

 ### Required hardware